 There are a number of brands that produce options that function specifically as trout spinning reels.
 The Piscifun Honor Trout Spinning Reel is one that is designed to thrive when it comes to trout fishing and offers a wide range of outstanding features.
 It's well-equipped to function as a trout reel but is also engineered with a 10+1 double-shielded stainless steel ball-bearing system that delivers a smooth casting and reeling action any angler will enjoy.

-This is one of the best trout spinning reel options you’ll find when it comes to overall value.
-The Piscifun Honor Trout spinning reel comes with a sealed drag system, anti-twist line roller, and a steady 5.1:1 gear ratio.
-The Piscifun Honor is a smooth reel that’s perfect for bait fishing, or for casting any variety of commonly-used lures for catching lake trout or fish located in deep mountain streams.
+This is one of the best trout spinning reel options you'll find when it comes to overall value.
+The Piscifun Honor Trout spinning reel comes with a sealed drag system, an anti-twist line roller, and a steady 5.1:1 gear ratio.
+The Piscifun Honor is a smooth reel that's perfect for bait fishing or for casting any variety of commonly-used lures for catching lake trout or fish located in deep mountain streams.